littledivy/covid19-pune/README.md

 # Corona Virus Situation in Pune City, India.

 This repo is just a way of keeping track of the novel COVID19 cases in the City of Pune, Maharashtra, India.
+## Total infection toll in India : 62
 ## Sources

 * The Times of India